xupei0610/SocialVAE/README.md

     $ python main.py --test_data data/nba/rebound/test --ckpt_dir models/nba/rebound --config config.nba_rebound --fpc
     $ python main.py --test_data data/nba/score/test --ckpt_dir models/nba/score --config config.nba_score --fpc

 Remove `--fpc` to see evaluation results without FPC.
+Please refer to the paper for details of FPC.

 ## Training New Model

 ### Prepare your own dataset

-Our code support loading trajectories from multiple scenes.
-Just split your data into training and seting sets and put each scene as a `txt` data file into the corresponding folder.
+Our code supports loading trajectories from multiple scenes.
+Just split your data into training and testing sets and put each scene as a `txt` data file into the corresponding folder.

 Each line in the data files is in the format of